mido/mido/docs/messages.rst

     <message note_on channel=0 note=99 velocity=64 time=100.0>

 Mido supports all message types defined by the MIDI standard.
-For a full list of messages and their attributes, see :doc:`message_types`.
+For a full list of messages and their attributes, see :doc:`/message_types`.

 Converting To Bytes